linode/docs/docs/applications/game-servers/terraria-server.md

 {: .note}
 >
->There are several server options that you can customize to configure settings such as difficulty, server passwords, and so on.
-See the [list of config file options](http://terraria.gamepedia.com/Server#Server_config_file) if you need to customize your server.
+>There are several server options that you can use to customize settings such as difficulty, server passwords, and so on.
+See the [list of config file options](http://terraria.gamepedia.com/Server#Server_config_file) if you need to customize your server further.

-These options will automatically create and select a world to serve.
+These options will automatically create and select "MyWorld" to serve when the game server starts up.

 ## Running Terraria